SuneetPatil/aws-serverless-boilerplate/README.md

 Flow:
 - Checks if the provided email or phone number exists in AWS Cognito using IAM Programmatic User permissions.
 - If the attribute exists and is not yet verified:
-    - Confirms the user using the provided OTP code.
+    - Confirms the user using the provided OTP code and password.
+    - Verify the attribute
 - If the attribute is already verified or After successful verification:
     - If the other attribute (email or phone) also exists and is not yet verified:
-            - Triggers Cognito to send OTP for that unverified attribute using IAM Programmatic User permissions.
+        - Triggers Cognito to send OTP for that unverified attribute using User password permissions.
     - If both attributes are verified:
         - Checks in the PostgreSQL `sessions` table if an active session exists for the user.
         - If another active session is found:
             - Returns a flag prompting the user to confirm logout of the previous session.
             - New session is not created until the previous one is revoked (SSO enforcement).
         - If no other session exists:
             - Creates a new session entry in the DB, tied to user ID and device type.
             - Stores refresh token and session expiry.
     - Tokens are returned in the response.
 - All errors (invalid code, user not found, etc.) are handled gracefully with structured messages and proper HTTP status codes.
 ```